Latest News: Church is Closed for Worship

-The service will begin as normal at 10:30am, and last forty minutes.
+The service begins as normal at 10:30am, and lasts forty minutes.
 Please use hand sanitiser when you enter the building.
 You must, if possible, wear a face mask.
 If you wish to wear gloves, please wear a fresh pair that have not been worn elsewhere.

 For the purposes of contact tracing if someone falls ill, your name and telephone number will be recorded each time you come to worship.
 There will be a one-way system: You will enter through the foyer of the halls, and exit through the external door of the church